 - Ding Bang misunderstood his mother with only loving Hao Tian AND NOT him.
 Since he thought the reason why he wasn’t receiving enough attention was because he wasn’t her son.
 NOT really.
 But seriously?
 He was just too filled with hatred and allowing his assumptions to fill in the gaps without caring to ask the mother.
 OR perhaps, he had been subjected to hearing about Hao Tian that he went nuts?
 OH WELL, but that was too lame, considering the Ke family was so nice to him, trusting him to handle most of their important stuff, etc.

 - Yin Xin Yu misunderstood Wang Yin Li for betraying her because of that one incident.
 The little misunderstanding that had affected so many people’s lives.
 YES, it wasn’t too out of it since the coincidences were too much.
 But if some sort of confrontation had taken place ages back, that would prevent some matters from occurring.
 We wouldn’t even have a drama to watch IF it was that easy, BUT seriously?
 How hard was it to confront someone you declared to be your sworn sister?
 GREAT…

 NOT saying that I hated the series by listing the above points but found that formula the most obvious for the overall story.

 Recommended?
 Your choice.
 I enjoyed it for the majority of the time.
-It took me four days (minus all the time I needed to get on with real life stuffs) to watch which is a new record for a 20-episode drama.
+It took me four days (minus all the time I needed to get on with real-life stuff) to watch which was a new record for a 20-episode drama.
 BUT then again, I’m weird like that to choose certain dramas over others SO my opinions could not be trusted anyway.